-The California Emergency Management Agency coordinates overall state agency response to major disasters in support of local government.
+The Governor's Office of Emergency Services coordinates overall state agency response to major disasters in support of local government.
 The office is responsible for assuring the state's readiness to respond to and recover from natural, manmade, and war-caused emergencies, and for assisting local governments in their emergency preparedness, response and recovery efforts.